Escape for the weekend to country Ipswich

 What do you call a National Park 14kms from the city centre?
 Convenient.

-White Rock Conservation Park is so close to the city you actually have to drive through a housing estate to find its entrance.
+White Rock – Spring Mountain Conservation Estate is so close to the city you actually have to drive through a housing estate to find its entrance.

 Bring your hiking boots, your trail bike, heck, even bring your horse to explore the tracks that criss-cross this 2500 hectare footprint.

 Tracks range from short bursts – 100m – to full-blown hikes – 19km – through the bushland.

 If you do make it to Big White Rock, the Traditional Owners ask that you respect it and resist temptation to climb to the summit.

 Little White Rock is a different story though and a paved path winds its way to a lookout at the top.